 Want to find other ways to get involved in volunteering?
 Check out the university's opportunities here.

-Volunteering Committee is chaired by the elected Volunteering Officer, and is made up of a range of student representatives from all years and faculties, each responsible for a different aspect of volunteering at York, who help to provide the most fulfilling and impactful volunteering opportunities to students at York, represent all volunteers, supporting them to improve their volunteer experience and choose whether to ratify new volunteering projects.
+Volunteering Committee is chaired by the elected Volunteering Officer and made up of a range of student representatives.
+The committee is appointed to help provide the most fulfilling and impactful volunteering opportunities to students at York, represent and supporting all volunteers, and ratifying new volunteering projects.

-Some of our YUSU projects re quire volunteers to have a Disclosure and Barring Service (DBS) Check covering children and young people or vulnerable adults.
+Some of our YUSU projects require volunteers to have a Disclosure and Barring Service Check before getting involved.

 "I have loved my time doing MEG, not only does it show you the power of music on members of the local community, it helps you love music even more!
 MEG has been such a huge influence during my university time that it has convinced me to train to be a primary teacher next year."